-Since 2004 we have run night walks in the native grasslands of the Northern plains of Victoria, primarily in search of this critically endangered and unique bird which is endemic to Australia.
-We only run tours after prior reconnaissance and when we expect there is a good chance of success, however occasionally we will miss the bird.
-The native grasslands have a variety of other interesting birds, animals and reptiles to look for.
-These shared tours typically run in autumn and winter, whilst privately booked tours may occur at other times.
-We keep a mailing list of people who have expressed interest in these tours.
-Emails are sent out when new dates are confirmed.
-Often these tour dates never make it to this page, asthey book out via the mailing list.
+Since 2004 we have run night walks in the native grasslands of the northern plains of Victoria.
+We only run tours after prior reconnaissance when we expect there is a good chance of encountering Plains-wanderers however very occasionally we do miss the bird.
+The native grasslands have a variety of other interesting birds, animals and herps to look for !

-Up to 5 people are able to participate each night and the meeting place is in the small town of Pyramid Hill in northern Victoria.
+We meet in the small town of Pyramid Hill in northern Victoria.
 Participants will need to arrange their own transport to and from Pyramid Hill plus accommodation in the area.
-The current price is $220 per person and these tours commence at dusk.
-They involve walking for up to 3 hours in open flat grassland, so a moderate level of fitness is required.
-We are likely to visit more than one grassland area and spotlight for wildlife along the way as well.
-A portion of the profits are donated to conservation efforts saving Plains-wanderer habitat locally and have included Trust For Nature, the Northern Plains Conservation Alliance/FOTTNP and private landholders
+From there we travel together.
+These tours commence at dusk and involve walking for up to 3 hours in open flat grassland, so a moderate level of fitness is required.
+We are likely to visit more than one grassland area and also spotlight for wildlife along the quiet country roads.
+A portion of the profits from every tour are donated to conservation efforts saving Plains-wanderer habitat locally and have included Trust For Nature, the Northern Plains Conservation Alliance/FOTTNP and private landholders

 Adult female Plains-wanderer